EL EN

 Endometriosis can affect fertility in various ways:

-• Anatomical Changes: The adhesions and scars caused by endometriosis can alter the anatomy of the pelvis, obstructing patency as well as the free movement of the fallopian tubes and ovaries.
+• Anatomical Changes: The adhesions and scars caused by endometriosis can alter the anatomy of the pelvis, blocking the fallopian tubes and restricting the free movement of the tubes and ovaries.

 • Inflammation: The inflammation caused by endometriosis can damage eggs, sperm, and embryos.
 This is considered one of the main mechanisms through which endometriosis reduces the likelihood of natural conception.

 • Hormonal changes: Endometriosis can affect the production and function of hormones necessary for ovulation and embryo implantation.
-For example, it has been found that women with endometriosis may have progesterone resistance, which is an important hormone for preparing the endometrium and supporting pregnancy.
+For example, it has been found that women with endometriosis may have reduced responsiveness to progesterone, a hormone involved in preparing the endometrium for pregnancy.

 • Impaired endometrial receptivity: The endometrium may not be able to receive and support the embryo (e.g., due to resistance to progesterone action), reducing the chances of implantation.